Kurt Andersen: Literary works

-Andersen is the author of four novels.
+Andersen is the author of five novels.
 His first was Turn of the Century (Random House, 1999), which was a national bestseller and New York Times Notable Book of the Year.
 Heyday (Random House, 2007) was also a New York Times bestseller, and won the Langum Prize for the best American historical novel of 2007.
 True Believers (Random House, 2012) was named one of the best novels of that year by the San Francisco Chronicle and the Washington Post.
-His most recent novel, You Can't Spell America Without Me: The Really Tremendous Inside Story of My Fantastic First Year As President (Penguin, 2017) is a fictional memoir "by" Donald Trump co-authored by Andersen with Alec Baldwin.
-It was a New York Times bestseller.
-Andersen's short fiction has been published in anthologies such as Neil Gaiman's Stories: All-New Tales (HarperCollins, 2010).
+His fourth novel, You Can't Spell America Without Me: The Really Tremendous Inside Story of My Fantastic First Year As President (Penguin, 2017), is a fictional parody memoir "by" Donald Trump co-authored with Alec Baldwin, which also became a New York Times bestseller.
+Andersen's short fiction has appeared in anthologies such as Neil Gaiman's Stories: All-New Tales (HarperCollins, 2010).

-Andersen's first book was a collection of humorous essays, The Real Thing (Doubleday, 1980; Holt, 1982; Bison Press, 2008), around the idea of "quintessentialism", and he co-authored two humor books, Tools of Power (Viking, 1980), a parody of self-help books on becoming successful, and Loose Lips (Simon & Schuster, 1995), an anthology of edited transcripts of real-life conversations involving celebrated people; it was based on an off-Broadway play of the same name that he created with Lisa Birnbach and Jamie Malanowski.
+Andersen's first book was a collection of humorous essays, The Real Thing (Doubleday, 1980; Holt, 1982; Bison Books, 2008), centered around the concept of "quintessentialism".
+He co-authored two humor books: Tools of Power (Viking, 1980), a parody of self-help books on becoming successful, and Loose Lips (Simon & Schuster, 1995), an anthology of edited transcripts of real-life conversations involving celebrated figures, based on an off-Broadway play of the same name he created with Lisa Birnbach and Jamie Malanowski.
 Along with Carter and George Kalogerakis, Andersen wrote and assembled a history and greatest-hits anthology of Spy called Spy: The Funny Years, published in 2006 by Miramax Books.

-He also wrote Reset (Random House, 2009), an essay about the causes and aftermath of the Great Recession, and he has contributed to many other books, such as Spark: How Creativity Works (HarperCollins, 2011), drawn from his interviews for Studio 360, an introduction to Heinrich Boll's novel The Lost Honour of Katharina Blum (Peinguin, 2010), and Fields of Vision: The Photographs of John Vachon (Library of Congress, 2010).
+He also wrote Reset (Random House, 2009), an essay analyzing the causes and aftermath of the Great Recession.
+He has contributed to many other works, including Spark: How Creativity Works (HarperCollins, 2011), drawn entirely from his interviews for Studio 360; an introduction to Heinrich Böll's novel The Lost Honour of Katharina Blum (Penguin, 2010); and Fields of Vision: The Photographs of John Vachon (Library of Congress, 2010).